jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 then the different branches of Arithmetic – Ambition, Distraction, Uglification, and Derision.’
 ‘I never heard of “Uglification,” ’ Alice ventured to say, ‘What is it?’
 The Gryphon lifted up both its paws in surprise.
 ‘What!
-Never heard of ugli- fying!’ it exclaimed, ‘You know what to beautify is, I suppose?’
+Never heard of uglifying!’ it exclaimed, ‘You know what to beautify is, I suppose?’

-### CHAPTER IX.
-THE MOCK TURTLE’S STORY 58

 ‘Yes,’ said Alice doubtfully, ‘it means – to – make – anything – prettier.’
 ‘Well, then,’ the Gryphon went on, ‘if you don’t know what to uglify is, you